|

 opened the house as a bed and breakfast catering to

-The upstairs rooms are adjoining, and may be engaged
+$175/night.
+The East Chamber and the Indian Room are adjoining, and may be engaged

 as a suite or as individual rooms.
 Visit our GUEST